TopGApps/Recap/README.md

 - Contact

 ## Description
-Recap is your *free* amigo who will help quiz you on the __SPECIFIC concepts__ you are learning about.
-Most online resources don't cover exactly what you learn at school.
+Recap is _the best_ way to ensure you understand a concept.
+Most online resources and practice don't cover _exactly_ what you learn at school.
 How do you know if you have fully understood a concept or not?
 You for sure don't want to "wait and find out 😣".

 ## Installation
 To get started with Recap, follow these steps: